Umar Timol (Mauritius/writes in French)1970

 La Parole Testament suivi de Chimie (Paris: L'Harmattan, 2003); Sang (Paris: L'Harmattan, 2004); Vagabondages suivi de Bleu (Paris: L'Harmattan, 2009)

-For another another poem, published in Words without Borders, click here:http://wordswithoutborders.org/contributor/umar-timol
+For a poem, published in Words without Borders, click here:http://wordswithoutborders.org/contributor/umar-timol